Power Couple (Brazilian TV series) season 3: Future appearances

 After this season, in 2018, Aloísio Chulapa (from Aloísio & Luisa) and Nadja Pessoa (from Vinícius & Nadja) appeared in A Fazenda 10.
 Chulapa finished in 12th place, while Nadja finished in 10th place after being ejected because of violent behaviour.

 After this season, in 2018, Nizo Neto (from Nizo & Tatí) and Franciele Grossi (from Franciele & Diego) appeared in Dancing Brasil 4.
 Franciele finished in 13th place, while Nizo finished in 11th place.

 In 2019, Vinícius D'Black (from Vinícius & Nadja) appeared in Dancing Brasil 5, he won the competition.
+In 2024, Vinícius appeared in A Fazenda 16, he entered in the Warehouse where the public voted for four contestants to move into the main house, he didn't receive enough votes to enter in the game.

 In 2019, Diego Grossi (from Franciele & Diego) appeared in A Fazenda 11, he finished in 3rd place in the competition.

-In 2021, Nadja Pessoa (from Vinícius & Nadja) appeared in Ilha Record, she finished in 6th place in the competition.
+In 2021, Nadja Pessoa (from Vinícius & Nadja) appeared in Ilha Record 1, she finished in 6th place in the competition.
+In 2023, Nadja appeared in A Fazenda 15, she entered in the Warehouse where the public voted for four contestants to move into the main house, she received 34.26% of the votes and entered the game.
+She finished in 7th place in the competition.

-In 2022, MC Créu (from Lilian & Créu) appeared in A Fazenda 14, he entered in the Warehouse where the public voted for one contestant to move into the main house, he didn't received enough votes to enter in the game.
+In 2022, MC Créu (from Créu & Lilian) appeared in A Fazenda 14, he entered in the Warehouse where the public voted for one contestant to move into the main house, he didn't receive enough votes to enter in the game.